 He added, "I have to admit that I knew I had to forgive those responsible for the deaths of my family members.
 When you hold anger, you are the one who suffers the most."

-Daniel Rozen with his wife Vered Chen Rozen (from the Philippines) Rozen had alluded to the terrible events that took place in Ukraine during the Second World War, when many were shipped off to concentration camps where most died and a total of 600,000 Ukrainian Jews perished in the country, mainly shot by firing squads.
+Rozen had alluded to the terrible events that took place in Ukraine during the Second World War, when many were shipped off to concentration camps where most died and a total of 600,000 Ukrainian Jews perished in the country, mainly shot by firing squads.

-As soon as he had finished speaking, a Ukrainian doctor came on stage and told the assembled doctors from Ukraine that “we all need to repent for what our country did to the Jews.”
+As soon as he had finished speaking, a Ukrainian doctor came on stage and told the assembled doctors from Ukraine that “we all need to repent for what our country did to the Jews.â€

 Soon, more than 100 of the Ukrainian delegates were crying out to God for forgive their land for the terrible deeds done to the Jews of the country.

-When they had finished, a Ugandan doctor stood up and said, "Idi Amin did terrible things to the Jewish people in my country and we Christians also had to later apologize to them for the way they were treated,” he said.
+When they had finished, a Ugandan doctor stood up and said, "Idi Amin did terrible things to the Jewish people in my country and we Christians also had to later apologize to them for the way they were treated,†he said.
 "God will hear your prayer at this time."

 This extraordinary event was a fitting climax to the 6th Annual International Christian Medical Conference which attracted some 400 doctors and medical professionals to Kiev from 30 different countries and was held on October 30-31, 2009, to explore whether miracles still happen today and, if they do, to provide medical data to prove them.